Table of Contents

 - Processed meats (sausages or chorizo) – Can exceed 800 mg per serving.

-By the time you combine all these ingredients, a single serving of chili could easily surpass 1,000 mg of sodium – half or more of the daily limit for someone on a low sodium diet.
+Combining all these ingredients, a single serving of chili could easily surpass 1,000 mg of sodium – half or more of the daily limit for someone on a low-sodium diet.

 How Much Sodium is in Traditional Chili?

 A bowl of standard chili from a restaurant or store-bought variety may contain 800 to 1,500 mg of sodium.
-Even homemade versions can be high in sodium if you’re using canned ingredients or table salt liberally.
-However, with a little creativity, you can cut the sodium drastically while preserving chili’s signature rich, spicy flavor.
+Even homemade versions can be high in sodium if you use canned ingredients or table salt liberally.
+However, you can drastically cut the sodium with some creativity while preserving chili’s signature rich, spicy flavor.

 Can You Eat Chili on a Low Sodium Diet?